 Dill Pickle Potato Salad ~ this creamy potato salad packed with pickles will become your favorite spring and summer side, perfect for barbecues, picnics, and potlucks ~ better print off lots of copies of the recipe, everyone’s going to ask for it!

-Oh my, this dill pickle potato salad is to die for.
+oh my, this dill pickle potato salad is so good!

 I made it for dinner and guess what?
 It was gone by lunch.
 Oh well, some things are too good for this world.
 Like this dilly-icious potato salad.
 I tripled down on the dill, it’s in the dressing (pickle juice) it’s in the salad itself (plenty of diced pickles) and in the garnish (fresh dill).
 So much dill to love…

-Use your favorite potato in this salad, I’m partial to baby Dutch yellow potatoes, in fact for this one I used the itty bitty pee wee variety.
+Use your favorite potato in this salad, but I’m partial to baby Dutch yellow potatoes.
+In fact for this one I used the itty bitty pee wee variety.
 But even if you use super tiny potatoes, make sure you cut them at least in half ~ if you leave them whole, they won’t absorb any of the wonderful flavors.

 TIP: Grandma’s secret: toss the potatoes with a generous amount of the dressing while they are still warm, they’ll absorb it much better that way.